rotor-lang/rotor/README.md

     ".\target\release\rotor.exe" --version
     ```

-If you see a version output, congrats — Rotor is installed!
+If you see a version output, congratulations — Rotor is installed!

 ---